What is the IPO Process?

 - Prior relationship with the investment bank

 Underwriting is the process through which an investment bank (the underwriter) acts as a broker between the issuing company and the investing public to help the issuing company sell its initial set of shares.
 The following underwriting arrangements are available to the issuing company:

-- All or None Agreement: Unless all of the offered shares can be sold, the offering is canceled.
+- All or None Agreement: Unless all offered shares can be sold, the offering is cancelled.

 An underwriter must draft the following documents:

 Engagement Letter: A letter of engagement typically includes:

 - Reimbursement clause: This clause mandates that the issuing company must cover all out-of-the-pocket expenses incurred by the underwriter, even if the IPO is withdrawn during the due diligence stage, the registration stage, or the marketing stage.

 - Gross spread/underwriting discount: Gross spread is arrived at by subtracting the price at which the underwriter purchases the issue from the price they sell.

 Gross spread = Sale price of the issue sold by the underwriter – Purchase price of the issue bought by the underwriter